-This Framework shall ensure the following:
+This Framework aims to ensure:

-- 1. Compliance with recommendations adopted from the International Telecommunication Union (ITU) - Compliance with standards established by relevant organisations, such as the Federal Communications Commission (FCC), Conformite Europeenne (CE), and Innovation, Science and Economic Development Canada (ISED), and declarations of conformity (DoCs) from recognised manufacturers - 3.
+- 1. Compliance with recommendations of the International Telecommunication Union (ITU) - Compliance with standards established by relevant organisations, such as the Federal Communications Commission (FCC), Conformite Europeenne (CE), and Innovation, Science and Economic Development Canada (ISED), and declarations of conformity (DoCs) from recognised manufacturers - 3.
 Compliance with the Authority's various spectrum plans and standardisation frameworks - 4.
 Establishment of strategic partnerships amongst government entities with a stake in the importation, certification, and safety of equipment - 5.
-Development of the process and procedures for obtaining an equipment certificate - 6.
-Development of the process to assess locally developed radio frequency (RF) devices for use in Trinidad and Tobago - Awareness of and adherence to national, regional and international telecommunications standards
+Specification of the processes and procedures for obtaining an equipment certificate - 6.
+Definition of the processes to assess locally developed radio frequency (RF) devices for use in Trinidad and Tobago - 7.
+Awareness of, and adherence to, national, regional and international telecommunications standards by entities requiring equipment certification.